lixiaokai2008/archive/README.md

 # Archive
-Archive - tool for those who works with many popular archive formats (rar, zip and tar) a lot and want to avoid using different tools from command line.
+Archive - tool for those who work with many popular archive formats (rar, zip and tar) a lot and want to avoid using different tools from command line.

 # Installation
 ## Linux